+This all-or-nothing, do-or-die, pass-fail test tends to be a point of concern for many travel nurses.
 Have no fear!
 With proper preparation, a clinically-competent travel nurse will pass the PBDS.

 The first step in passing the PBDS is to know the details.
-The PDBS for staff nurses takes an average of 5 hours.
-Travel nurses may be offered a shorter version that lasts about 3 hours (but plan on taking the full exam just in case).
-Most facilities offer computer-based PBDS testing, though there may be a hospital that requires the old pencil-and-paper exam.
+It is a computer-based test with a duration of several hours.
+Testing for staff nurses takes an average of 5 hours, travel nurses may be offered a shorter version that lasts about 3 hours (plan on taking the full exam just in case).
+Most facilities offer computer-based testing, however, some hospitals may require a pencil-and-paper exam.

 The PBDS is presented as a series of critical thinking exercises.
-You will watch a brief video of a simulated clinical situation.
-Your answer is in the form of an essay, of sorts—no multiple choice questions.
-You will be asked to make the key diagnosis, identify life-threatening conditions of situations, and write down your course of action.
+You will watch a brief video of a simulated clinical situation and then answer questions in essay form - there are no multiple choice questions given.
+You will be asked to make the key diagnosis, identify life-threatening conditions, and write down your course of action.

-PBDS Tricks and Tips
+PBDS Tips and Tricks

-Pay attention to the videos.
+Pay attention to the videos

 The videos come at you quickly and contain critical information.
 Since you can’t rewind or re-watch (just like real life), take in the information as it comes.

-Look for what is wrong.
+Look for what is wrong

 Assume that something is wrong (or soon will be).

-Do not overthink the scenario.
+Do not overthink the scenario

-4. Know the common conditions and serious scenarios.
+Know common conditions and serious scenarios